 These questions cover both Shannon’s role and the practical business details people often want before getting in touch.

-If you have a specific financial question, cash flow pressure, a pricing issue, project-level margin concerns, or you are trying to work out what needs to change in the business, a Strategy Session with Shannon is the right place to start.
+If you have a specific financial question, cash flow pressure, a pricing issue, project-level margin concerns, or you are trying to work out what needs to change in the business, a fixed-price Strategy Session with Shannon is the right place to start.